grking8/homepage/_posts/2018-12-16-concurrency-in-python-from-coroutines-to-asynchronous-programming-part-1.md

 More generally though, why do we care about concurrency when programming in Python?

-In Python (and other languages), functions that perform I/O (moving data from A to B) can take a long time to run and introduce latency.
+In Python (and other languages), functions that perform I/O (moving data from A to B) can take a long time to run, introducing latency.

 Data might be moved across a network, e.g. when making a HTTP request, from an external hard drive to local disk, from a local database to the local file system, etc.

 In Python, programs are by default run **synchronously**, i.e. lines of code are executed in order, one after the other.
-If there are two lines of code, the second line of code can only be run once the first line has completed.
+If there are two lines of code, the second line of code can only run once the first line is completed.

-If the first line performs I/O, this blocks the running of the entire program.
+If the first line performs I/O, it blocks the running of the entire program.
-Only once the first line's I/O has completed can the program continue and run the second line.
+Only once the first line's I/O is completed can the program continue and run the second line.

 This is wasteful as each time the program waits for I/O to complete, the CPU is sitting idle.

-This wastefulness can be seen in the running time of the program increasing linearly with the number of I/O operations performed, i.e. it is $O(n)$.
+It is also time consuming with the running time of the program increasing linearly with the number of I/O operations performed, i.e. its time complexity is $O(n)$.

-For example, a program performing $n$ I/O operations each taking two seconds has the following running times:
+For example, for a program performing $n$ I/O operations each taking two seconds:

 | I/O operations | Running time |
 |:------:|:-----------:|